 Aiden The Mysterious Meets A Real Enigma The only person who was more of an unknown than Zach was Aiden.
 He was seen during the ceremony, but no one knew who he was.
 Nor could anyone's connections really find out who was, or why he rated any level of importance?
 Generally, the only people who were that important, but who "nobody" knew were those in the intelligence community.
 And the suggestion was that he was some sort of intelligence or security asset.
 But they knew he was not "just an asset" as he wouldn't have been on stage.
 This was because no one showed off their intel or security assets unless they had to.
 So Aiden was "somebody" in his own right, but no one knew who.
 So despite his attempts to play wall flower, the former scout got his unfair share of the party's 'social tourism'.

-Those who approached him ranged from 'danger mouse types', assuming he was actually engaged in activities at the party and wanting to join in.
-To those who tried to engage him in conversation, to dig into the mystery or even feel him out in order to possibly hire him.
-Aiden's first thought was to deal with the traffic with aloof humor.
-Despite his best attempts, what Aiden tried came across more as pedestrian, and almost 'work a day' humor.
-While many he spoke to would normally be annoyed by the attempts, this was not a normal encounter.
+Many of those who approached him were the 'danger mouse types', assuming he was actually engaged in intelligence activities at the party and wanting to join in.
+Then, there were those who tried to engage him in conversation, to dig into the mystery or even feel him out in order to possibly hire him.
+Aiden's first thought was to deal with the traffic with aloof humor but his best attempts only came across more as pedestrian, and almost 'work a day' humor.
+While many he spoke to would have normally been annoyed by the attempts, this was not a normal encounter.
 So the odd responses only added to the mystery around him.
 It also struck many that he was obviously not trying to fit in!
 In a party where everyone was there to achieve something, Aiden appeared to be there to "Not" achieve anything.

-On top of this, Aiden himself had noticed another figure in the shadows outside the party proper.
+Added to those people, Aiden himself had noticed another figure in the shadows outside the party proper.
 While in the room, this figure, who no one seemed to notice or approach, also appeared completely disengaged from the event.
-As Aiden looked the man over, he saw the guy was dressed just a hint below "dress for dinner" standards.
+Looking the man over, Aiden saw he was dressed just a hint below "dress for dinner" standards.
 As the former scout watched, the man remained alone in the crowd and decidedly outside the party, with his face set mostly in a look of concentration.
 On those few occasions where he seemed to notice Aiden's gaze, the man's expression seemed to switch from concentration to consideration, though Aiden couldn't guess what he was considering?

 Intrigued despite himself, Aiden approached the man to introduce himself.
 But as he arrived, the man turned toward him and asked, "How are you Mr. Radetsky?"
 His quiet, confident voice made Aiden's skin crawl even more than the question of how this stranger knew his name when no one else seemed to?
 Deciding on humor, Aiden replied, "Aside from dealing with my crew 24/7, not too badly.
 Yourself?" in as comfortable a voice as he could make it sound.
 After the briefest pause, the man said he was enjoying life with the hint of a smile on his face.
 As Aiden opened his mouth to speak, the man asked, "How are you enjoying the party?"
 Gazing around, Aiden admitted this was much different than he was used to, especially with his service history.